 define( 'WP_MEMORY_LIMIT', '128M' );

-In the guide linked above we have explained step by step how to do it.
+In the guide linked above, we’ve explained how to do this step by step.

-If you have not been able to trace the causes of the error, it is also advisable to scan the site to rule out the presence of malware that has compromised the files.
+If you haven't been able to pinpoint the causes of the error, it's also suggested to perform a site scan to rule out the presence of malware that may have compromised the files.

-SupportHost offers you two tools to scan your site for viruses: ClamAV and Imunify360.
+SupportHost provides you with two tools for site antivirus scanning: ClamAV and Imunify360.

-The “A critical error has occurred on your website” alert can be frightening for WordPress site administrators who suddenly find themselves unable to log in to the site.
+The error message: “There has been a critical error on your website” can be alarming for WordPress site administrators who suddenly find themselves unable to access their site.

-We've covered how to identify the problem causing the WordPress critical error and also listed the most common causes and solutions.
+We've seen how to identify the issue causing the WordPress critical error and listed some of the most common causes and solutions.

-And you, were you able to figure out what was causing the error on your site?
-Let us know with a comment.
+Have you been able to determine what was causing the error on your site?
+Let us know in the comments below.